Katherine Swynford: First marriage

 In the 1360s, Katherine was in the service of Blanche of Lancaster, who by that time had become the wife of John of Gaunt.
 Jean Froissart mentions that Katherine was in the service of Blanche's family in her youth, but does not mention how old she was then.
 Gaunt's wife had her own household, independent of her husband, which had its own staff of officers, servants and ladies.
 The first record of Katherine in this new capacity dates to 24 January 1365, when she is mentioned as a servant.
 However, John of Gaunt's journals for an earlier period have not been preserved, and it is possible that her employment began at an earlier date.
 Blanche gave birth to her first daughter in March 1360, and she lived in the household of her mother-in-law, queen Phillipa, during her pregnancy.
 It is possible that Queen Philippa transferred Katherine to the service of Blanche at this time, and she probably accompanied Blanche to Leicester Castle for the confinement.
 Katherine's duties would have been to help care for the newborn, possibly to rock the baby.
 Such work was often entrusted to young girls of the age of Katherine, who at that time was about 10 years old.

 At this time, Katherine herself married.
 This early marriage was probably arranged by John of Gaunt himself at the behest of his wife.
 Her first husband, Sir Hugh Swynford, descendant from an ancient English family, was a professional soldier and a tenant of the Duke of Lancaster.
-At first, he served the Black Prince, who probably knighted him.
+At first, he served Edward the Black Prince, who probably knighted him.
 In 1361, he moved to the service of John of Gaunt, in the same year inheriting his ancestral domains after the death of his father.
-For a long time, it was believed that the marriage was concluded around 1366-1367; however, Alison Weir does not agree with this.
+For a long time, it was believed that the marriage was concluded around 1366–1367; however, Alison Weir does not agree with this.
 Weir posits that Katherine's eldest daughter in 1368 was old enough to be placed in the chambers of the daughters of the Duke of Lancaster.
-In addition, there are indications that another daughter was born in this marriage, who became a nun in 1377, and the earliest age at which this is possible was 13-14 years.
+In addition, there are indications that another daughter was born in this marriage, who became a nun in 1377, and the earliest age at which this is possible was 13–14 years.
 On this basis, Weir considers that the marriage took place in 1361 or 1362.
 Katherine was definitely married by 24 January 1365 when, in the register of the Bishop of Lincoln, John Bokyngham, she is referred to as "Katherine Swynford".
 The marriage may have been celebrated in one of the Duke of Lancaster's residences, possibly the chapel of Savoy Palace.